mb0/xelf-go/doc/lit_vals.md

 AnyMut.
 Both provide orthogonal features that stand on their own, but they also provide different strategies to work around the fact, that the wrapper has no access to literal parsers and value implementations directly.
-Finally we add a WrapNull hook to the typ package that the lit package assigns to on init, that provides an any value that can gives access to literal parsers.
+Finally we add a WrapNull hook to the typ package that the lit package assigns to on init, that returns a wrapper around any that has access to literal parsers.

 We add `Val.As(typ.Type) (Val, error)` and `lit.Edit(Val, EditFunc) (Val, error)` to the value api.
 Together with 'typ.Edit' we can provide a `lit.EditTypes(Val, typ.EditFunc) (Val, error)` function.